hparik11/Finding-Lane-Lines-On-The-Road/README.md

 ![alt text][broken_lanes]

+There are multiple lines detected for a lane line.
+We should come up with an averaged line for that.
 In order to draw a single line on the left and right lanes, I created the draw_lane_lines() function the following way:

 * All obtained hough lines being separated into two heaps denoting left and right lanes according to their slope ('m' in y = mx + b equation).
-As vertical axis increases from top to down, negative slopes go to the left heap, positive - to the right.
+The left lane should have a positive slope, and the right lane should have a negative slope.
+Therefore, we'll collect positive slope lines and negative slope lines separately.
 * Average slopes and intercepts (m's and b's in y=mx+b) within each heap.
 It yields data for 2 linear functions at maximum (one for left and one right lane)
-* compute coordinates of intersection with the button and the upper edges of the region of interest according to obtained functions.
-* Draw those averaged lines accross the full extent of the region of interest
+* Draw those averaged lines across the full extent of the region of interest

+**_Note_**: In the image, y coordinate is reversed.
+The higher y value is actually lower in the image.
+Therefore, the slope is negative for the left lane, and the slope is positive for the right lane.

 ![alt text][averaged_lanes]

-###2.
 Potential shortcomings
+---

 Potential shortcomings are mostly related to detection of false positives and possible lack of true positives.

 ![alt text][shortcoming]

-Here we can see that canny function fails to detect the left lane while it is definitely present within the original image.
+* Here we can see that canny function fails to detect the left lane while it is definitely present within the original image.

-Another possible shortcoming is that averaged slopes and intercepts implicitly contain values of all lines participating in averaging and it can possibly lead to not exactly following the lanes markings.
+* Another possible shortcoming is that averaged slopes and intercepts implicitly contain values of all lines participating in averaging and it can possibly lead to not exactly following the lanes markings.

-###3.
 Possible improvements
+---

 An improvement for better performance with false positives / true positives would probably be to better tune the hyperparameters: kernel, thresholds, minimum line length, maximum line gap etc. But there is a danger to 'overfit' for some particular image class which would ultimately affect the overall performance.
 In my opinion, there is always a tradeoff, and, after all, it is probably better not to detect the existing lane line at all rather then falsely detect the non-existing one.

 To address the average lines not exactly following the actual lanes probably requires some more sophisticated averaging techniques, maybe involving operations across the neighbouring frames.

-###4.
 Optional Challenge
+---

 To improve detection I've implemented two techniques: